 The Board currently consists of eight directors divided into three classes based upon when their terms expire.
-The terms of three directors (Class II) expire at the 2010 Annual Meeting, the terms of three directors (Class III) expire at the 2011 Annual Meeting, and the terms of two directors (Class I) expire at the 2012 Annual Meeting.
-The regular term of each director expires at the third Annual Meeting following the Annual Meeting at which that director was elected, although directors continue to serve until their successors are elected and qualified, unless the authorized number of directors has been decreased.
+The terms of three directors (Class III) expire at the 2011 Annual Meeting, the terms of two directors (Class I) expire at the 2012 Annual Meeting, and the terms of three directors (Class II) expire at the 2013 Annual Meeting.
+The regular term of each director expires at the third Annual Meeting following the Annual Meeting at which that director was elected, so that each director serves a three year term, although directors continue to serve until their successors are elected and qualified, unless the authorized number of directors has been decreased.

-The nominees of the Board for election at the 2010 Annual Meeting to serve as Class II directors (all of whom are presently directors) are Barbara Grimm-Marshall, George G.C.
-Parker, and Robert A. Stine.
+The nominees of the Board for election at the 2011 Annual Meeting to serve as Class III directors (all of whom are presently directors) are John L. Goolsby, Norman Metcalfe, and Kent G. Snyder.

 Nominations of persons for election to the Board by stockholders must be made pursuant to timely notice in writing to the Secretary of the Company pursuant to the Company's Certificate of Incorporation.
-See "Stockholder Proposals for 2011 Annual Meeting" for additional information on the procedure for stockholder nominations.
+See "Stockholder Proposals for 2012 Annual Meeting" for additional information on the procedure for stockholder nominations.

 Except as noted below, each proxy solicited by and on behalf of the Board will be voted "FOR" the election of the nominees named above (unless such authority is withheld as provided in the proxy) and one-third of the votes to which the stockholder is entitled will be cast for each of the three nominees.
 In the event any one or more of the nominees shall become unable to serve or refuse to serve as director (an event which is not anticipated), the proxy holders will vote for substitute nominees in their discretion.
-If one or more persons other than those named below as nominees for the 2010 Annual Meeting are nominated as candidates for director by persons other than the Board, the enclosed proxy may be voted in favor of any one or more of said nominees of the Board or substitute nominees and in such order of preference as the proxy holders may determine in their discretion.
+If one or more persons other than those named below as nominees for the 2011 Annual Meeting are nominated as candidates for director by persons other than the Board, the enclosed proxy may be voted in favor of any one or more of said nominees of the Board or substitute nominees and in such order of preference as the proxy holders may determine in their discretion.